Below is a list of suggested equipment and supplies for

 9. A remote shutter release for long exposures and to avoid camera shake.
 I use this inexpensive one for my Nikon and it’s wireless.
 You may be able to use one that’s wireless, or you may need to get one that’s wired and plugs into your camera.
 Get one that works with your camera, if your camera will in fact work with one.
 Get extra batteries for it too.

-10. A circular polarizing filter that fits your len(es).
+10. A circular polarizing filter that fits your lens.

-12. A gray target for optimal white balance.
-I will have some available.
+11. A gray target for optimal white balance.

 13. Simple travel first aid kit